An essential part of iA Writer, the Library is a feature you will use daily to store, organize and retrieve your documents.

 |Two-fingers swipe from left to right||Two-fingers swipe from right to left|

 |Click the left button in the top-left of the title bar||Same|

 The Library is comprised of the Organizer and File List.

-The left side of the Library allows you to select cloud storage, organize folders and access tags.
+The left-hand panel with a grey background of the Library is the Organizer allowing you to select cloud storage, organize folders and retrieve tags.

-In iA Writer 6, the Organizer contains Locations, Favorites, Smart Folders, and Hashtags.
-Right-clicking any item in the Organizer pops up a context menu.
+On iA Writer version 6, the Organizer contains Locations, Favorites, Smart Folders, and Hashtags.
+Long pressing any item in the Organizer will pop up a context menu.

-Favorites allow you to create quick bookmarks to your most-used files and folders.
+Favorites allow you to create quick bookmarks for your most-used files and folders.

 3. Smart Folders

 Normal folders are static; Smart folders are dynamic.
 Which files are found in a smart folder depends on the rules which govern it.
 New files can find their way into a smart folder with no user interaction at all.